 - 1. Remove the terminal box lid - 2.
-Check the tightness of M12 fasteners securing the load cables. - 3.
+Check the tightness of fasteners securing the load cables. - 3.
 Check that cables are firmly clamped at the terminal box gland, and allow ±25 mm movement by an alternator on anti-vibration mounts. - 4.
 Check that all cables are anchored and unstressed within the terminal box. - 5.
 Check all cables for signs of damage caused by vibration, including insulation wear and wire strand breaks. - 6.
 Check that all AVR accessories and current transformers are correctly fitted, and cables pass centrally through current transformers. - 7.
-Isolate the anti-condensation heater supply and measure electrical resistance of the heater element(s).
-Replace heater element if open circuit. - 8.
+If an anti-condensation heater is fitted: - a.
+Isolate the supply and measure electrical resistance of the heater element(s).
+Replace heater element if open circuit.

+- b.
+Connect together both ends of the heater leads. - c.
+Apply the test voltage between the winding and earth. - d.
+Measure the insulation resistance after 1 minute (IR 1min). - e.
+Discharge the voltage. - f.
+If the measured insulation resistance is less than the minimum acceptable value, replace the heater element(s).
+See Table 11 for values. - 8.
 Test the supply voltage to the anti-condensation heaters (if fitted).
-100 VAC to 138 VAC. should be present across each heater element when the alternator is stopped.
+100 VAC to 277 VAC. should be present across each heater element when the alternator is stopped.
 Refer to the wiring diagram for heater connections. - 9.
-Check that AVR and AVR accessories within the terminal box are clean, securely fitted on anti-vibration mounts, and the cable connectors are firmly attached to the terminals.
+Check that AVR and AVR accessories within the terminal box are clean, securely fitted on antivibration mounts, and the cable connectors are firmly attached to the terminals.
 AVR and AVR accessories do not need further routine servicing. - 10.
 For parallel operation, check that alternator frequency signal cables to the synchronization equipment are securely connected. - 11.
 Refit the terminal box lid.